 Christy Creme is the ice cream place to visit in the summer; we usually stop there after a trip to nearby Hitchcock Nature Center in Honey Creek.

-If you’re in Council Bluffs without kids, my favorite spots I recommend visiting is 1892 German Bier House, 360 Steakhouse at Harrah’s (the best view!), and Cellar 19, and wine bar and deli.
+If you’re in Council Bluffs without kids, my favorite spots I recommend visiting is 1892 German Bier House, 360 Steakhouse at Harrah’s (the best view!), and Cellar 19.
 There are a few wineries outside of Council Bluffs, too.
 Check out the list of Wineries Near Council Bluffs.

 Your turn: What are some of your favorite Council Bluffs attractions and restaurants?